COGS18/COGS18.github.io/_build/materials/20-CodeTesting.md

 - ensure does does what it's supposed to
 - system for checking things when you change / make updates in the future

-Tests, when run, help identify code that will give if something has gone wrong.
+Tests, when run, help identify code that will give an error if something has gone wrong.

 ### Four general types